learning-layers/LivingDocumentsClient-Dockerfiles/README.md

-# livingdocumentsclient-Dockerfiles
+# LivingDocumentsClient-Dockerfiles
-Dockerfiles or the client of LivingDocuments.
+Dockerfiles for the client of LivingDocuments.